AT-Productions/ATK/installation/user/README.md

-Will make script that won't require adminstrator privilages
+Will make script that won't require adminstrator privilages.